andrewferlitsch/Gap/docs/specs/vision_spec.md

 **labels:** If not `None`, either:
 1. A single integer value (i.e., label) which corresponds to all the images.
 2. A list of the same size as `images` parameter list of integer values; where the index of each value is the label for the corresponding index in the `images` parameter.
+3. A numpy 1D vector of the same size as `images` parameter list of integer values; where the index of each value is the label for the corresponding index in the `images` parameter.
+4. A numpy 2D vector where the first dimension is of the same size as `images` parameter list, and the second dimension is a one-hot encoded 1D vector.

 **dir:** If not `./`, the directory where to store the machine learning ready data.